emirick72/emirick72/README.md

 ## Hey there! 👋

 My name is Emily Rick (she/her) and I am a Computer Science undergraduate at Old Dominion University with an interest in software development.
 I have dabbled in a little bit of the languages listed below, but my favorites are Python, Java, and C++.
-I am currently learning more about and brushing up on my C++ skills, along with going back to my roots in web development.
+I am currently learning more about and brushing up on my Java skills in school, along with going back to my roots in web development on the side.
 ___

 ### Languages I've Learned So Far